 Over the past 10 years, musculoskeletal (MSK) ultrasound has increasingly found its way into orthopedic medicine, and for good reason.
-It allows your practitioner to get both extremely safe and dynamic (i.e. provides continuous images of moving parts) views of soft tissues, such as muscles, tendons, ligaments, and nerves.
+Ultrasound is an extremely safe imaging technique that allows your practitioner to visualize areas of injury and pain in real-time.
 As a result, injuries to these tissues can be readily identified in the office.

 Ultrasound also allows your doctor to visualize needles as they are guided to the specific target for treatment.
 This not only increases effectiveness of regenerative injections such as PRP and prolotherapy, but also vastly decreases inherent risk when placing needles into joints or around areas rich with nerves and blood vessels.

 While not all injections require ultrasound, it is important to choose a practitioner who has this tool available to enhance treatment success.
-The physicians at FoRM use ultrasound regularly with injections.
-To learn more, call FoRM Health PDX or schedule a consultation online today.
+The physicians at FoRM Health PDX use ultrasound regularly with injections.
+To learn more, call FoRM Health PDX in Portland, Oregon or schedule a consultation online today.

 Schedule with Dr. Ryan Minarik, ND